poxu/runmpv/readme.md

 # will write it's own logs.
 # If property is not found, then mpv logging is controlled by
 # mpv settings entirely
+# Should be absolute path, but place holders can be used
+# to denote certain directories
 # %h - at the beginning means home directory
 # %r - at the beginning means runmpv executable directory
 # %v - at the beginning means directory, where video is located